Serving Family Law Clients in San Bernardino

 While these forms are available to the public, it is strongly advised that an attorney assists in navigating the complexities of your unique situation.
 A parent may seek a Request for Order if their case has been opened or if the parents are prepared to file for divorce/separation /parentage.
 A Request for Order gives the court the power to call the child’s other parent to court in order to discuss the parental situation.
 These orders may be issued at any point during a case or even after the divorce.

-California 730 Child Custody Evaluations
+Comprehensive 730 Child Custody Evaluations in California

 In contested custody disputes, the court may order what is known as a “730 Evaluation,” referring to Evidence Code section 730.
 Under this evaluation, the court will appoint an evaluator from a court-approved list to conduct an investigation of the family.